 Pultrusion Process LCI Data.
 The LCI average unit process data collected for the pultrusion process represents many different pultruded products.
 It is not representative of just one type of pultruded product, but the industry as a whole.
 No single pultruded product requires all the inputs shown in the LCI average data in Chapter 4.
 Also, the input materials for this process are not limited to those shown in this analysis; for example, phenolic resins are used as a resin within some pultruded products but were not used at the plants providing data for this report.
 This is a limitation as the results may be higher or lower than that of a specific pultruded product.
 However, having the LCI data in the U.S. LCI Database does allow those companies or practitioners that need to include a pultruded product in their LCA to do so.
-Providing the data as a unit process allows those companies to potentially adapt the dataset if they do know the specific inputs to the pultrusion product they are evaluating.

-Worrell, Ernst, Dian Phylipsen, Dan Einstein, and Nathan Martin.
+21 Worrell, Ernst, Dian Phylipsen, Dan Einstein, and Nathan Martin.
 (2000).
 Energy Use and Energy Intensity of the U.S. Chemical Industry.
 Ernest Orlando Lawrence Berkeley National Laboratory.
 April, 2000. p.
 12.

-Seddon, Dr. Duncan.
+22 Seddon, Dr. Duncan.
 (2006).
 Gas Usage & Value.
 PennWell Books. p.
 76. Figure 4-1.